Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 /7{bCopyToSpecifiedRange} should be set to "TRUE" if you plan on using the sSpecifiedRangeToCopyTo parameter, otherwise set it to "FALSE".
 If set to "FALSE", the data will be placed beginning at cell A1.

 /8{sSpecifiedRangeToCopyTo} is used to select exactly where to place the copy data to within the output worksheet, sTargetSheet.
-Typical Excel syntax is acceptable.
+Normal Excel range expressions are acceptable.
 For example "A1:B10", "J5:K20", etc. If this parameter is blank, it is placed beginning at cell A1.
 If the range specified is smaller than the copied data's range, the data will be truncated.
 To copy the data below already existing data, set this parameter to "below".
 To copy the data to the right of existing data, set this parameter to "right".

 HINT: To specify the location to begin copying the data to (without the needing figure out the destination range) simply specify a single cell (i.e. "B10").
 All the copied data will be placed starting at this cell.